 I am a biogeochemical oceanographer who specializes in designing tracers in coastal models to ask questions about important processes in that environment.
 I am a research scientist at JISAO at the University of Washington, where I conduct research and sometimes have the opportunity to teach.
 I look at models as tools that integrate observations and theory.
 They can be used to investigate processes and mechanisms, or to try and understand future scenarios.
+In addition, I explore ways to quantify and relate biological impacts with environmental variability.
 My interests include:

 - The role of the coastal ocean in global biogeochemical cycles